Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Mitochondrion.md

 Has two phospholipid bilayer membranes
 Inner membrane:

-- smooth and permeable
+- Smooth and permeable
-- folded into cristae to increase the surface area
+- Folded into cristae to increase the surface area
-- contains enzymes involved in cellular respiration, e.g. ATP synthase
+- Contains enzymes involved in cellular respiration, e.g. ATP synthase

 > [!abstract] Crista
 > -